LUSHDigital/alpine-golang/README.md

 ```

 ## Using build variables in your Go code
-The image will build your projects with `-ldflags` setting two variables in your main package called `version` containing the very latest version tag of your tree and `revision` containing the current git commit hash.
+The image will build your projects with `-ldflags` setting two variables in your main package called `tag` containing the very latest version tag of your tree and `ref` containing the current git commit hash.

 ```go
 package main